A Beautiful Little Town in Panama Called Torio

 These are the cream of the crop and can sometimes be hard to rent.
 If you can grab one and you’re looking for a great way to spend a few weeks, there’s nothing better than one of these places.

-In addition to houses for rent, there is a hostel on the beach and at least one hotel on top of the bluff.
+There is also a hostel on the beach called Villa Vento.
 The hostel is usually sought out by surfers looking for a cheap place to stay while riding the large surf surrounding the Torio area.

 Situated right on the beach, you cannot find a hostel closer to the ocean.
 It is a bit off the beaten path — you have to take a beaten track through cow pastures to get there — but once you’ve made it, they have all the basic amenities they need for a classic beach hostel stay, including: